-1. HIGH-INTENSITY TEAM SPORTS (BASKETBALL AND VOLLEYBALL) ARE RESTRICTED TO DIVISION I ATHLETES AS ARE RELAYS IN SWIMMING AND TRACK & FIELD.
+1. HIGH-INTENSITY TEAM SPORTS (BASKETBALL AND VOLLEYBALL) ARE RESTRICTED TO DIVISION I ATHLETES.

 2. DIVISION II ATHLETES MAY NOT COMPETE IN INDIVIDUAL SPORTS IN WHICH THROUGH ELIMINATION THEY MAY END UP COMPETING HEAD-TO-HEAD WITH A DIVISION I ATHLETE.
 THESE SPORTS ARE AS FOLLOWS:

 **NEW TO THE 2020 GAMES.
 DONOR FAMILIES AND LIVING DONOR FAMILIES WILL BE ABLE TO COMPETE JUST AS DIVISION I AND II, THEY WILL COMPETE AND MEDAL SEPARATELY.
 COMPETITION EVENTS WILL BE LIMITED TO: 5K RUN/WALK, BALLROOM DANCING, LYRICS FOR LIFE AND TRIVIA.